saitamasahil/Pixel-Launcher-Extended/README.md

 git clone --depth=1 https://github.com/saitamasahil/Pixel-Launcher-Extended
 cd Pixel-Launcher-Extended
 chmod +x builder_dependencies.sh && ./builder_dependencies.sh
-chmod +x builder.sh && ./builder.sh
 ```
+- Once you see the installation success message, exit the termux and restart it.
+Then, use the 'PLE' command to launch PLE Builder.
 - Please make sure to grant storage permissions.
 - Choose desired option using number keys.
 - Use **Move Magisk Module To Internal Storage** option to move magisk module to Phone's Internal Storage after making it.
 - Use [Termux From F-Droid](https://f-droid.org/en/packages/com.termux/) to perform these tasks.
 - To run PLE Builder again, Type **PLE** in Terminal.
-> After completing the above process for the first time, you must exit Termux and restart it.
-Then you can use the 'PLE' command to launch PLE Builder anytime.

 ## Troubleshooting
 If you face any issues while using Pixel Launcher Extended then look into this section first before asking in support group on Telegram.